-Police do more than an admirable job in managing registrable persons.
+Police do an admirable job in managing registrable persons.
 However, to be truly effective, monitoring and management of high-risk registrable persons must be done on an interagency basis.
 To promote interagency collaboration in relation to registrable persons, in 2008 the Government endorsed the progressive statewide rollout of the Child Protection Watch Team across New South Wales.
 The Child Protection Watch Team consists of representatives from the New South Wales Police Force, Corrective Services NSW, Community Services, NSW Health, Justice Health, Juvenile Justice, Education and Training, Ageing, Disability and Home Care, and Housing NSW.
 The team takes an interagency risk management approach to high-risk registrable persons.
 This approach has been found to be effective in monitoring these persons and ensuring that information is exchanged appropriately and a person's risk of reoffending is minimised.

 The Child Protection Watch Team was being progressively rolled out across New South Wales with a planned completion date of 2010.
-However, given current public concern about child sex offenders in the community, the Government has agreed to accelerate the rollout of the remaining branches of the team to cover the whole of New South Wales.
-To facilitate this accelerated rollout the allocation of seven new positions to the Child Protection Registry within the Sex Crimes Squad of the NSW Police Force that chairs the Child Protection Watch Team branches has been brought forward from 2010-11 to 1 January 2010.
-As part of the introduction of the Child Protection Watch Team, section 19BA of the Act was introduced clearly to allow the exchange of information on registrable persons between agencies.
+However, given the current public concern about child sex offenders in the community, the Government has agreed to accelerate the rollout of the remaining branches of the team to cover the whole of New South Wales.
+To facilitate this accelerated rollout, the allocation of seven new positions to the Child Protection Registry within the Sex Crimes Squad of the New South Wales Police Force, who chair the Child Protection Watch Team branches, has been brought forward from 2010-2011 to 1 January 2010.

-Section 19BA currently states that agencies may disclose personal information about a registrable person to another agency if the disclosure of that information accords with the written authorisation given by a senior officer.
-The officer giving the authorisation must be satisfied that there are reasonable grounds to suspect that there is a risk of substantial adverse impact on the registrable person, or another person or class of persons, if the information is not disclosed, or that the information will assist in developing or giving effect to a case management plan for the registrable person.
-The intention of this legislative amendment was to clarify that there were no privacy impediments to the exchange of personal information in these circumstances.
-However, I am advised that certain agencies have remained reluctant to exchange information without the consent of the registrable person concerned.
+As part of the introduction of the Child Protection Watch Team, section 19BA of the Act was introduced to clearly allow the exchange of information on registrable persons between agencies.
+Section 19BA currently states that agencies may disclose personal information about a registrable person to another agency if the disclosure of that information accords with a written authorisation given by a senior officer.
+The officer giving the authorisation must be satisfied that there are reasonable grounds to suspect that there is a risk of substantial adverse impact on the registrable person or another person or class of persons if the information is not disclosed or if that the information will assist in developing or giving effect to a case management plan for the registrable person.